 Ombudsman: An office in your state that works as an advocate on your behalf.
 They can answer questions if you have a problem or complaint and can help you understand what to do.
 The ombudsman's services are free.
-You can find more information about the ombudsman in Chapters 2, Section J, page 31 and Chapter 9, Section A, page 159 of this handbook.
+You can find more information about the ombudsman in Chapter 2, Section J and Chapter 9, Section A of this handbook.

 Organization determination: The plan has made an organization determination when it, or one of its providers, makes a decision about whether services are covered or how much you have to pay for covered services.
 Organization determinations are called "coverage decisions" in this handbook.
-Chapter 9, Section D, page 161 explains how to ask us for a coverage decision.
+Chapter 9, Section D explains how to ask us for a coverage decision.